 Nakheel cuts 400 more jobs in overhaul

-According to a source close to the company said that the redundancies were staggered over the past two weeks and are on top of the 500 jobs that were cut last December.
+According to a source close to the company, the redundancies were staggered over the past two weeks, and are on top of the 500 jobs that were cut last December.

-It was put forward by one former staff member who was laid off last week that they are given a redundancy package of six months' pay.
+It was put forth by one former staff member who was laid off last week that the laid-off workers are given a redundancy package of six months' pay.

-Almost every Dubai developer has faced adverse conditions due to the economic downturn which has led to significant fall in property prices and sales.
+Almost every Dubai developer has faced adverse conditions due to the economic downturn, which has led to a significant fall in property prices and sales.

-The redundancies were confirmed yesterday by Nakheel since the company continues to readjust it present business objectives to relate supply and demand in the most effective way.
-The company however did not say how many jobs have been cut.
+The redundancies were confirmed yesterday by Nakheel, since the company continues to readjust its present business objectives, to relate supply and demand in the most effective way.
+The company, however, did not say how many jobs have been cut.

 New Zealand News

 - ACMA asks Fortune Clock Casino and Dinkum customers to withdraw funds or risk losing money permanently

 - Mercedes-Benz’s upcoming EQ electric cars to allow users to choose the sound they want to vehicle to make

 - Mohegan Gaming-led consortium reportedly files bid for license to build & operate Athens casino